juntao/arenztopia/content/news/Issue 19.md

 ---
 title: "Issue 19"
-date: 2020-03-08T12:33:46+10:00
+date: 2020-03-8T12:33:46+10:00
 draft: false
 featured: true
-weight: 1
+weight: 19
 ---

 # The Olb City Announcer
 Volume 1, Issue 19
-January 4th- January 10th, 2020
+December 13th-December 19th, 2020

 ## Japenese Military Bunker Found
-by Lorenzo Avila
+by Tony Yuan

-On Monday, Gold miners mining in The Arenztopian Desert, hit a strong rock.
+On Monday, gold miners digging in the Arenztopian Desert hit a strong and suspisciously flat rock.
 After 2 days of digging they found a bunker marked with the Japanese flag.
-Geologists and scientists believe that this bunker, was built during WW2 to combat the american soldiers who had used Arenztopia as a US base.
-Inside the bunker they found a chest with valubales each worth over 200,000 Arenzies.
-The money will go to charity.
+Scientists and historians believe that this bunker was built during WW2 to combat the American soldiers who had used Arenztopia as a US base.

 ## Arts
 by Lorenzo Avila